 Aside from taking out a loan, another option is to sell your home.
 The challenge with this approach is that you need to find a new place to live.

 However, selling your home doesn’t always have to mean moving.
-For example, EasyKnock’s Sell and Stay program allows you to sell your home and remain as a tenant.
+For example, a sale-leaseback program allows you to sell your home and remain as a renter.
 This ensures that you get the funds you need while staying in the residence you love.

 The program isn’t a loan.
 All you need to do is pay rent each month.
-At any given time during your lease, you may be able to repurchase your home at an agreed-upon price.
-You may also choose to remain as a tenant or move later on.
+At any given time during your lease, you can choose to move or repurchase your home at an agreed-upon price.

 Personal loans provide you with the money you need to meet your financial obligations.
-Take the time to compare your options and find the right lender for you.
+Talk to a financial expert and take the time to compare your options to find the right lender for you.
 If you can’t get approved for a personal loan, take a look at what other options might be available.
 With the right solution, you can meet your needs while continuing life as normal.